 If you want to improve resource utilization of instances, we recommend that you configure instance concurrency based on your business requirements.
 In this case, multiple tasks preemptively share CPU and memory resources on your instance to improve resource utilization.

-Measurement of execution duration starts when a request arrives at an instance and ends when the request is completely executed.
+Measurement of execution duration starts when a request arrives at an instance and ends when the request execution is completed.

-Measurement of the execution duration of an on-demand instance starts when the first request is received and ends when the last request is completely executed.
-You can reuse resources to concurrently process multiple requests.
-This way, resource costs can be reduced.
+Measurement of the execution duration of an on-demand instance starts when the first request is received and ends when execution of the last request is completed.
+You can reuse resources to concurrently process multiple requests for cost reduction.

 Provisioned mode